 #3 Skin Tags

 Skin tags are flesh-colored bumps that hang off the skin.
 They tend to occur most commonly in areas of skin folds, such as around the neck, the armpits, the eyelids, on the lower chest, and in the groin.
 Some of us are more predisposed genetically than others to develop these.
-As they do develop where skin rubs against skin, especially in the folds, these are more common in individuals who carry more weight.
+As they do form where skin rubs against skin, especially in the folds, therefore the development of skin tags are common in individuals who carry more weight.
 They are generally harmless, but at times may cause symptoms prompting removal.
 They may also be removed for cosmetic purposes.